-What you as manager can do when a staff member talks about suicide
+What you as manager can do when a staff member talks about suicide:

-- Remain calm and don't panic - Take the mention of suicide seriously - Ask your staff member to tell you what's wrong - Ask the question "Have things got so bad that you are considering taking your life?"
-By asking this question you are not re-enforcing the idea of suicide in your staff member's head - they may have been considering suicide as an option to resolve their current problems - Assess the situation taking into account the risk factors and warning signs (see below) - Consider your intervention taking account of the particular situation - You may need to contact emergency services and/or next-of-kin - You may need to consult with your manager, HR Division and/or CSEAS to decide how best to proceed
+- Remain calm and don't panic - Take the mention of suicide seriously - Ask your staff member to tell you what's wrong - Ask the guestion "Have things got so bad that you are considering taking your life?" - By asking this question you are not reinforcing the idea of suicide in your staff member's head - they may have been considering suicide as an option to resolve their current problems. - Assess the situation taking into account the risk factors and warning signs (see overleaf) - Consider your intervention taking account of the particular situation - You may need to contact emergency services and/ or next of kin - You may need to consult with your manager, HR Division and/or CSEAS to decide how best to proceed risk factors and warning signs.
+These lists are not exhaustive.

+what is going on with someone you trust.
 Although it is not possible to predict suicide, there may be some indication that a person is considering taking their life.
-The following are risk factors and warning signs, this list is not exhaustive.
+The tables overleaf highlight